-Many things have been said about Google Ads (formerly known as Google Adwords), both good and bad.
+Many things have been said about Google Advertising (formerly known as Google Ads or Google AdWords), both good and bad.
 But… How much should you keep for Google Ads cost?

 It’s been recognized as a great place to bring quality traffic, leads and sales to your business.
 However, a lot of people have heard many failure stories from all types of businesses when they tried advertising on Google.

 For this reason, it’s appropriate to ask yourself a few questions: Are Google Ads right for my business?
 How do I know if Google Ads will be profitable for my business?
 How can I calculate how much Google Ads will cost?